 The University will aim to achieve this by ensuring that the exposure of employees to ionising radiation arising from work activities is kept as low as reasonably practicable and does not exceed dose limits specified for individuals.
 It covers all activities on University property that use or produce ionising radiation including medical and dental practices.
 It also covers all types of ionising radiation; electromagnetic rays such as x-rays and gamma rays and alpha and beta particles.
-These can be man-made or natural radiation (e.g. Radon).
+These can be man-made or natural radiation (such as Radon).

 The University will appoint required competent persons; namely Radiation Protection Adviser (RPA), Radiation Protection Supervisor/s (RPS) and Radioactive Waste Adviser (RWA) to aid in achieving this aim.

-The Vice-Chancellor (V-C)
+The Vice-Chancellor (VC)

 The following people are identified as having responsibilities (in addition to any other responsibilities under other health and safety policy) for the management of operations involving ionising radiation in those areas, and for those relevant persons, that fall under their control:

-All staff are aware of, and adhere to, University policy, procedures and safe systems of work in order to ensure compliance with all relevant legislation relating to the use of ionising radiation as part of their operational work.
+all staff are aware of, and adhere to, University policy, procedures and safe systems of work in order to ensure compliance with all relevant legislation relating to the use of ionising radiation as part of their operational work

-A suitable Radiation Protection Supervisor (RPS) is appointed where there is the potential for exposure to ionising radiation within area of responsibility.
+a suitable Radiation Protection Supervisor (RPS) is appointed where there is the potential for exposure to ionising radiation within area of responsibility

-Up to date and accurate information regarding the potential exposure to ionising radiation present in their area of responsibility is readily available to emergency services in the event of an incident.
+up to date and accurate information regarding the potential exposure to ionising radiation present in their area of responsibility is readily available to emergency services in the event of an incident

 Line Managers are responsible for:

-Ensuring that all persons who work with or could be effected by ionising radiation are adequately informed, instructed, trained and supervised.
+ensuring that all persons who work with or could be effected by ionising radiation are adequately informed, instructed, trained and supervised

-Ensuring that any work with ionising radiation is justified and that suitable and sufficient risk assessments are produced for each activity involving ionising radiation and that such assessments are made available to those likely to be affected by them.
+ensuring that any work with ionising radiation is justified and that suitable and sufficient risk assessments are produced for each activity involving ionising radiation and that such assessments are made available to those likely to be affected by them

-Producing, in consultation with the RPS, written local rules identifying key working instructions for the work to be undertaken, appropriate to the nature and degree of risk of exposure.
+producing, in consultation with the RPS, written local rules identifying key working instructions for the work to be undertaken, appropriate to the nature and degree of risk of exposure

-Ensuring that control measures identified in the risk assessment and local rules are effective, available, properly stored and reviewed at suitable intervals.
+ensuring that control measures identified in the risk assessment and local rules are effective, available, properly stored and reviewed at suitable intervals

-Notifying UHSE if it is believed that there may have been a potential exposure to ionising radiation approaching individual dose limits.
+notifying UHSE if it is believed that there may have been a potential exposure to ionising radiation approaching individual dose limits

-The University Health, Safety & Environment Service (UHSE) are responsible for:
+The University Health, Safety & Environment Service (UHSE)

-Ensuring that the appointed Radiation Protection Adviser (RPA) and Radioactive Waste Advisor (RWA) is adequately trained and experienced.
+ensuring that the appointed Radiation Protection Adviser (RPA) and Radioactive Waste Advisor (RWA) is adequately trained and experienced

-Implementing arrangements for control and accountability of radioactive substances including acquisition, use, transfer, waste and disposal, in accordance with permit conditions.
+implementing arrangements for control and accountability of radioactive substances including acquisition, use, transfer, waste and disposal, in accordance with permit conditions

-Designating areas for radiation work as identified by risk assessment in consultation with the appointed Radiation Protection Advisor.
+designating areas for radiation work as identified by risk assessment in consultation with the appointed Radiation Protection Advisor

-Providing personal dosimetry to radiation workers dependent upon the nature of work and dose assessment.
+providing personal dosimetry to radiation workers dependent upon the nature of work and dose assessment

-Reporting on the use, storage, waste and disposal of radioactive substances annually and upon request to the enforcing authority.
+reporting on the use, storage, waste and disposal of radioactive substances annually and upon request to the enforcing authority

 Employees are required to:

-Carry out all work involving radioactive material with reasonable care for the health and safety of themselves and any others who may be affected by their work.
+carry out all work involving radioactive material with reasonable care for the health and safety of themselves and any others who may be affected by their work

-Not knowingly expose themselves or any other person to ionising radiation to an extent greater than that which is necessary for the work being undertaken.
+not knowingly expose themselves or any other person to ionising radiation to an extent greater than that which is necessary for the work being undertaken

-Make full and proper use of personal protective equipment (PPE), monitoring equipment and personal dosimeters where provided for their benefit.
+make full and proper use of personal protective equipment (PPE), monitoring equipment and personal dosimeters where provided for their benefit

-Keep accurate records of use, monitoring and disposal when using unsealed radioactive substances and do so promptly on the day of use or disposal.
+keep accurate records of use, monitoring and disposal when using unsealed radioactive substances and do so promptly on the day of use or disposal